-Proposals to dispose of land/property held on the Economic Development Account to be reported by the Chief Executive for approval to the Policy and Resources Committee.
-The delegated authority of the Service Leader - Strategic Policy and Economy Manager Economic Development will continue to be exercised but also reported to the Policy and Resources Committee, the same as any exercise of the Head of Infrastructures Technical and Property Services' delegated authority.

-- 9. Procedures for disposal of land/property held on the Economic Development Account.
+- 8. Proposals to dispose of land/property held on the Economic Development Account to be reported by the Chief Executive for approval to the Policy and Resources Committee.
+The delegated authority of the Service Leader Strategic Policy and Economy will continue to be exercised but also reported to the Policy and Resources Committee, the same as any exercise of the HeadDirector of Infrastructures' delegated authority. - 9.
+Procedures for disposal of land/property held on the Economic Development Account.
 Almost by definition, all land/property held on the Economic Development Account could be considered as being on the market and available for disposal.
 There is therefore no need for further advertising/marketing in the event of an application to purchase being received.
-After the application has been recorded, the Chief Executive is to consider the appropriateness of any disposal and if deemed acceptable the request is to be referred to the InfrastructureTechnical and Property Service to provisionally agree a selling price.
+After the application has been recorded, the Chief Executive is to consider the appropriateness of any disposal and if deemed acceptable the request is to be referred to the Infrastructure Service to provisionally agree a selling price.
 If agreement cannot be reached then currently the matter ends, but if agreement can be reached then a report is to be made to the Policy and Resources Committee.
 Thus with the recommendation being made by one directorate, the disposal price provisionally agreed independently, and the final decision made by committee, the disposal can be tracked and shown to be open and above board. - 10.
 Procedures for disposal of land/property held on all other accounts including Common Goods.
-The procedures for the disposal of land/property previously declared surplus to Council requirements but held on all other accounts shall be managed by the Infrastructure ServicePlanning and Place Service and reported for approval/noting to the Policy and Resources Committee only.
-The InfrastructureTechnical and Property Service shall utilise its approved Disposal Procedure Checklist to ensure consistency and traceability. - 11.
-The Strategic Director Place shall report to the Communities Committee all cases where it is proposed that there shall be: - appropriation by the Place directorate for development of affordable housing in accordance with the Council policy; - disposal to a local Housing Association for the development of affordable housing; and - disposal by negotiation at less than best value in accordance with the Disposal of Land by Local Authorities (Scotland) Regulations 2010. - 12.
-The Strategic Director Place shall report to the Communities Committee cases where it is proposed that there will be Community Asset Transfer in accordance with the Council policy.
+The procedures for the disposal of land/property previously declared surplus to Council requirements but held on all other accounts shall be managed by the Infrastructure Service and reported for approval/noting to the Policy and Resources Committee only.
+The Infrastructure Service shall utilise its approved Disposal Procedure Checklist to ensure consistency and traceability. - 11.
+The Strategic Director of Communities Place shall report to the Communities Committee all cases where it is proposed that there shall be: - appropriation by the Place directorateCommunities service for development of affordable housing in accordance with the Council policy; - disposal to a local Housing Association for the development of affordable housing; and - disposal by negotiation at less than best value in accordance with the Disposal of Land by Local Authorities (Scotland) Regulations 2010. - 12.
+The Strategic Director of Finance Place shall report to the Policy and Resources Committee cases where it is proposed that there will be Community Asset Transfer in accordance with the Council policy.